-Our namesake, Angels Flight – the short-tracked, steep-grade funicular that lifted millions of riders up downtown’s once-treacherous hills – may now be grounded, but it stands as a flight of purpose and as a real and emotional connection to the city’s past.
+Our namesake, Angels Flight – the short-tracked, steep-grade funicular that lifted millions of riders up downtown’s once-treacherous hills – once grounded, and now in service again – stands as a flight of purpose and as a real and emotional connection to the city’s past.

 Angels Flight • literary west is a new vehicle to explore uncharted stories of Los Angeles and beyond.